duncandegwa/STORING-PYTHON-FUNCTIONS-IN-MODULES/README.md

 ### Proposed title of article

-Storing your Python Function in Modules
+Storing  Python FunctionS in Modules

 ### Introduction paragraph (2-3 paragraphs):
 One advantage of functions is the way they separate blocks of code from your main program.
 By using descriptive names for your functions, your main program will be much easier to follow.
 You can go a step further by storing your functions in a separate file called a module and then importing that module into your main program.
 An import statement tells Python to make the code in a module available in the currently running program file.